BeeGodwin/web-app-skeleton/README.md

 ### Isomorphism / SSR

-The skeleton runs an Express server with a single route, `/programme/:pid`. pid is used to parameterise an RMS query, which is used to create a Redux store.
+The skeleton runs an Express server with a single (example) route, `/programme/:pid`. pid is used to parameterise an RMS query, which is used to create a Redux store.
 This is serialised and passed to the client via `window.__PRELOADED_STATE__` (set in `app/render.js`), which creates its own, client-side store.
 Containers and components can map into this in the usual way.

 ### Wishlist